The U.S. Current Account Deficit -- Threat or Way of Life?

 Could America's Debt to Foreigners Threaten the Global Economy?

-The U.S. current account deficit is $469 billion as of 2016.
-This shows how much more American citizens, businesses and government are borrowing from their foreign counterparts than they’re lending.
+The U.S. current account deficit is $462 billion as of 2017.
+It shows how much more American citizens, businesses, and government are borrowing from their foreign counterparts than they’re lending.

-Although $469 billion is lower than the record in 2006, it's still the largest in the world.
-The next largest deficit is the United Kingdom, at $157 billion.
-The two largest economies in the world, China and the European Union, both have surpluses near $300 billion.
-(Source: "Current Account Balance World Rank," CIA World Factbook.)
+It is the largest in the world.
+The next largest deficit is the United Kingdom, at $91.4 billion.
+The two largest economies in the world have surpluses.
+China's surplus is $162.5 billion and the European Union's is $387.1 billion.

 Why would the richest country on earth need to borrow money to sustain its economy?
 It’s because of the trade deficit.
 Americans spend more on imports than U.S. businesses export.